Knowledge Level: Intermediate

 For all-day wilderness rides, good pacing is essential.
 Always try to ride within yourself and, especially on non-technical terrain such as long draggy fire road climbs, save your energy and don’t push too hard.
 Ride efficiently and only use your top-end strength and power when the trail genuinely demands it.
 If you use heart rate on the road and are aware of your training zones, trying to ride predominately in Zones 1-2, saving bursts in 3-4 for steep climbs, is ideal for pacing big mountain days.

 Eat and drink regularly, adopting a little and often strategy right from the start of the ride.
 Take on food every 30 minutes and don’t wait until you feel hungry or thirsty.
 You’re not eating and drinking for that moment but for 5-10 miles down the trail.
-This advice from Nigel Mitchell, British Cycling and Team Sky Nutritionist, applies equally to a day’s mountain biking as it does a sportive.
+This advice from the Great Britain Cycling Team nutritionists, applies equally to a day’s mountain biking as it does a sportive.

 If you are a keen mountain biker and want to share your passion for mountain biking with others as a qualified leader, check out British Cycling's Mountain Bike Leadership courses.